 Luckily there is a healthy and natural alternative!
 Investing in an essential oil diffuser will provide the same soothing freshness without the toxic load on you and your family.
 Obviously, it’s important to use 100% organic oils and to choose scents that don’t cause headaches, such as lavender and lemon.

 I was just gifted a Young Living diffuser and I’m digging it.
-I had been missing the smell of my lemon balm candles and the sweet aromas filling our home.
-There are also some sleek and decorate options on Amazon such as this VIVTEST ceramic diffuser.
+I had missed the smell of my lemon balm candles and the sweet aromas filling our home — and this diffuser was just the ticket!

 ProTip – Essential oils can be great for aches and pains too, especially peppermint or lavender oil for Migraine Headaches.